Bachelor of Arts in Human Services

 policy and with the structure of the social service system in the

-Human services majors graduate with a bachelor of arts degree in
+Human Services majors graduate with a Bachelor of Arts degree.

-human service.
-The program prepares them to work in direct service
+The program prepares them to work in direct service or

-professional study may enter graduate studies in social work,
+interested in professional study may enter graduate studies in

 Human Services at the Mount